racklet/render-drawio-action/README.md

 ### `formats`

 **Optional:** A comma-separated list of the formats to render.
-Supported formats are: `svg,pdf,png,jpg`.
+All supported formats: `svg,pdf,png,jpg`

 **Default:** `svg`